dz365/dz365.github.io/journal/2025/January.md

 ### Tuesday January 21, 23:42

 After finishing the latest season of Bleach today, I realize how much more I enjoy good, well placed plot over sakuga animation.

+### Wednesday January 22, 23:48

+I feel like things are slowly clicking into place.